vikasrinvi/appointment-booking/README.md

 ## API Documentation

-The API documentation is available at `/api/documentation` when running the application.
+The API documentation is available in two formats:

+1. Interactive Swagger UI: `/api/docs`
+   - Provides an interactive interface to explore and test the API
+   - Includes detailed request/response examples
+   - Shows authentication requirements
+   - Allows testing endpoints directly from the browser

+2. OpenAPI Specification: `/api/docs/swagger.json`
+   - Raw OpenAPI/Swagger specification
+   - Can be imported into API testing tools
+   - Useful for generating client libraries

 ### Key Endpoints